0x4447-office/0x4447_webpage_documentation/docs/products/openvpn-server.md

 - accitental instance termination.
 - you can build an autoscaling group with minimum of 1 so even if the server gose down it will be recreated.
 - you can chagne the instance type whenever needed.
-- no matter what the IP of the instacne stais the same.
+- no matter what, the IP of the instacne stais the same.

 # UserData

 To achive this we use the UserData feature of EC2, where you can set a Bash script that will be execute the first time the Instacne boots.
-This way without havign access to the instacne you can automate the whole process.
-In the following steps we are going to setup the fixed IP and the EFS drive.
+This way without havign access to the instacne we can automate the EFS mounting process and the Elastic IP attachement.

 ### Before you set the UserData